-Organized bookkeeping will give you an accurate understanding of business performance and can help you maximize prices and profits.
-It will also help you avoid cash crunches and strengthen your negotiating position.
-Follow these 8 tips for a start on great books.
+Maximize your profits and get an accurate understanding of business performance with organized bookkeeping.
+Complete books will also help you avoid cash crunches and strengthen your negotiating position.
+Follow these 8 tips for a start on great books:

 Keep Business and Personal Transactions Separate